wri/ndc/June 28/GUY-NDC-EN-AP.md

 ##### Emission Reduction Programme for Forests

-Given that the bulk of Guyana‟s emissions emanate from mining and logging activities, our Emissions Reductions Programme (ERP) will therefore focus on making these industries more efficient and compliant with our targets.
+Given that the bulk of Guyana's emissions emanate from mining and logging activities, our Emissions Reductions Programme (ERP) will therefore focus on making these industries more efficient and compliant with our targets.
 With adequate resources, Guyana will develop a suite of ERP measures that will include:

-• the conservation of an additional 2 million hectares through Guyana‟s National Protected Area System and other effective area -based conservation measures as per Guyana‟s commitment under the UNCBD, including the protection of conservancies and reservoirs and their watersheds and the watersheds upstream of new hydro -power sites.
+\- the conservation of an additional 2 million hectares through Guyana's National Protected Area System and other effective area -based conservation measures as per Guyana's commitment under the UNCBD, including the protection of conservancies and reservoirs and their watersheds and the watersheds upstream of new hydro -power sites.
 Existing mangrove forests will be counted in this target and the mangrove restoration programme along the vulnerable coast will be expanded.

 Timber harvesting contributed 40% of Guyana‟s emissions from land use between 2001 and 2012.
 In the timber industry the ERP will: